This post may contain affiliate links. Please see our Affiliate Disclosure for more information.

 For more frugal ways to decorate your home, check out the following:

-Gorgeous Low-Maintenance Air Purifying Plants That Are Safe for Pets
+Gorgeous Low-Maintenance Air-Purifying Houseplants That Are Safe for Pets

 Not many plants are easier to grow and care for than the spider plant.
 This plant grows well in low light, and you can easily cultivate more plants from their clippings.
 However, these plants tend to hang down over the pot, which looks great, but can also be enticing to curious kitties.
 You may want to put spider plants up high and out of reach to protect the plants.